-How to log in to Information Console
+How to log in to a volume using Information Console

-- 1 To open the Information Console login page, complete one of the following tasks: - Start a web browser.
+- 1 To open the Information Console login page, complete one of the following tasks: - If you installed Information Console with BIRT iServer, choose Start→All Programs→Acutate11→BIRT iServer.
+In the iServer welcome page, choose Log In Now. - Alternatively, start a web browser.
 Provide the URL for the Actuate Information Console and choose Log In Now.
 A default URL looks like the following web address.
 Your URL can be different if your organization has customized Information Console:

-http://actuate1:8900/iportal/

-where
+'''

+http://actuate1:8900/iportal/where

+'''

-- actuate1 is the web server that provides the interface to BIRT iServer and 8900 is the port number of Information Console. - iportal is the home directory in which Information Console resides. - 2 To log in, provide the following login credentials: - In Volume profile, select an Encyclopedia volume, if necessary. - In User name, type the user name. - In Password, type the password associated with the user name. - In Language, select a locale.
+- actuate1 is the web server that provides the interface to BIRT iServer and 8900 is the port number of Information Console. - iportal is the home directory in which Information Console resides. - 2 To log in, provide the following login credentials:

+- In Volume profile, select an Encyclopedia volume, if necessary. - In User name, type the user name. - In Password, type the password associated with the user name. - In Language, select a locale.
 The locale determines the date, time, currency, and number formats displayed in Information Console.
-The user interface appears in US English if the selected language is not available.

-In Time Zone, select a time zone.
+The user interface appears in US English if the selected language is not available. - In Time Zone, select a time zone.
 This selection specifies the time zone for jobs scheduling and time stamp for files.